The Splitting Lemma in any Characteristic: Splitting Lemma in Characteristic 2

-To proove 2.(a) note that if $f$ has an isolated singularity then $f$ is right equivalent (by a convergent coordinate change) to a polynomial, which is an algebraic powers series.
-This reduces the case to 2.(b).
+To prove 2.(a) note that if $f$ has an isolated singularity then $f$ is right equivalent (by a convergent coordinate change) to a polynomial, which is an algebraic powers series.
+This reduces the existence of a splitting (by Lemma \ref{lm.alg}) to the case to 2.(b).
+The uniqueness of the residual part follows from Remark \ref{rm.unique}.

-To prove 2.(b) we use 1. and get with $\bar\varphi=(\bar\varphi_1,\ldots,\bar\varphi_n)$ an automorphism of $K[[x_1,\ldots,x_n]]$ and $\bar h\in \frak{m}^3\cap K[[x_{l+1},\ldots,x_n]]$.
-Theorem \ref{thm.nestapprox} implies the existence of $\varphi\in (K\langle x_1,\ldots,x_n\rangle^{alg})^n$ and $h\in K\langle x_{l+1},\ldots,x_n\rangle^{alg}$ such that
+To prove 2.(b) we use 1. and get with $\bar\varphi=(\bar\varphi_1,\ldots,\bar\varphi_n)$ an automorphism of $K[[x_1,\ldots,x_n]]$ and $\bar h\in \frak{m}^3\cap K[[x_{2l+1},\ldots,x_n]]$.
+Theorem \ref{thm.nestapprox} implies the existence of $\varphi\in (K\langle x_1,\ldots,x_n\rangle^{alg})^n$ and $h\in K\langle x_{2l+1},\ldots,x_n\rangle^{alg}$ such that

 and